Skip to main content

 Recent posts

-How to Wire Two Switches to Control One Light Fixture | 2-Way Switch Wiring Diagram, Steps, and Connection Guide What is a two-way switch?
+How to Wire 2-Way Switches to Control One Light Fixture | 2-Way Switch Wiring Diagram, Steps, and Connection Guide What is a two-way switch?
 You need ‘ Two Way ’ and not ‘three way’ as wrongly mentioned in the earlier answer.
 The technical name of the switch is SPDT, i.e. ‘ S ingle P ole D ouble T hrow ’ switch.
 Uses of a Two-Way switch: Staircase light control: A two-way switch is used for the staircase light control from the two different locations.
 Wiring diagram of Two-Way switches: The most popular application of this switch is ‘Staircase light control’ and ‘Bed switch’.
 Wiring and function are shown in the following animation.
 Animation of the working of a Two-Way switch: Wiring diagram of Two-Way Switches: FAQ Set: Q1.
 What is a two-way switch wiring system?
 A two-way switch system allows a single light fixture to be controlled from two different locations using two switches.
 Q2.
-Where is a two-switch light con...
+Where is a two-switch light c...

 How RC Low-Pass and High-Pass Filters Work — Simple Explanation with Examples Let me provide you with a basic understanding that will clear up any misunderstandings you may have regarding the capacitor in a high/low-pass filter.
 Mechanism of High/Low Pass Filter: ‘Filter’ word is a bit misleading.
-It doesn’t require ON/FF-type action.
+It doesn’t take ON/FF-type action.
 Filter only reduces (voltage) gain for a certain frequency compared to the whole spectrum of the frequencies of interest.
 A filter is basically a Voltage Divider: The filter works on a voltage divider principle.
 Let me clarify.
 So, the output voltage reduces proportionally to the value of resistors R1 & R2.
 In simple words, the larger the R1 and the smaller the R2, Vout will reduce compared to Vin.
 Can I use the above circuit as a low-pass filter?
 No, because resistance doesn't change its value proportionally to the frequencies .
 So our goal of reducing gain for a certain band of frequencies wont be fulfilled.
-We need to replace R1 or R2 w...
+We need to replace R1 or R2 with...

 Purpose of Dual Power Supply in Analogue Circuit Design: Why Positive and Negative Voltages Matter Look at the following two circuits… A Push-Pull audio single-ended Amplifier: Push-Pull Audio Amplifier with dual Power Supply: What is the difference between the two above circuits?
 In the second circuit, there is an absence of an output coupling capacitor.
 Why is a capacitor needed in the first circuit?
 It charges at a positive cycle and discharges at a negative cycle, generating an AC voltage across the speaker.
 In the second circuit, at the positive input cycle, current flows to the speaker.
 At a negative input cycle, current is pulled from the negative supply through the speaker, thus eliminating the output capacitor.
 The output coupling capacitor has a few disadvantages.
 It puts a limit on low-frequency response, it is bulky, and needs a high value for better low-frequency response; it may dry out, and needs a replacement after a certain period.
 Conclusion: ...